 Before we start, though, understand that this is very disturbing stuff.
 If you know me at all, you know I don’t say that often.

 The other thing I want to say is that there is no way I can talk about every single aspect of this case.
 This post would be a hundred pages long if I did.
 Please peruse my sources if the case grabs your interest.

 August 8, 1973 — The End

-Around 8:30 a.m. officers responded to a hysterical call for help at 2020 Lamar Street in Houston, Texas.
+Around 8:30 a.m. officers responded to a hysterical call for help at 2020 Lamar Street in Pasadena, Texas.

 2020 Lamar Street was the home of Dean Corll, a 33-year-old electrician who worked for Houston Power and Light.
 Mr. Corll was inside the house, dead from six gunshot wounds from a .22 caliber pistol.